Montipora Coral Care

 But wait… didn’t we just say feeding was a no go?
 Despite not being the most aggressive feeders in the world, there are three great sources of food that work well for broadcast feeing.
 These three are amino acids, small zooplankton, and simply having fish present.

 Starting with amino acids, they are simple organic compounds that play a major role in building proteins as well as other biological functions at the cellular level.
 Corals regularly take in available amino acids from the water column so it is fairly easy to provide them with adequate quantities by simply providing a broadcasted daily dose from any number of commercially available reef supplement manufacturers.
+If you would like to know more about amino acid dosing, you can take a look at the video below:

 Small zooplankton include organisms such as rotifers and cyclops plankton.
 They come frozen and are basically a small granular oily paste that creates an orange cloud when introduced into the tank.
 The presence of rotifers in the water is immediately apparent to the corals because many of them will open up and initiate their feeding behavior.
 It is less obvious in Montipora, but I’ve noticed greater polyp extension when we’ve added a mix of frozen rotifers and powdered plankton foods.